 The Big Three won 67 games, but Yankee catcher Yogi Berra noted, "Those three were all the pitchers the Indians had," while the Yankees had six effective pitchers.
 The Big Three posted an ERA of 2.59, but their supporting cast lagged at 4.57.
 In fact, the Yankee pitching staff recorded the better ERA, 3.14 to 3.32 for the Indians.

 Casey Stengel said his club had another advantage that was usually overlooked: defense.
-The Yankees turned 199 double plays, the second-most in history, to 141 for Cleveland -- 58 extra outs for New York.
+The Yankees turned 199 double plays, to 141 for Cleveland -- 58 extra outs for New York.
 (Teams with poor pitching generally make more double plays because they allow more baserunners; Stengel's Yankee teams were a prominent exception.)
 Cleveland writer Ed Macauley lamented the home team's "tragedy of errors."
 Their 155 errors tied the St. Louis Browns for most in the league.
 New York committed 28 fewer errors -- another 28 extra outs.
 Those extra outs -- batters the Yankee pitchers did not have to face -- were more than enough to account for New York's two-win advantage.

 Garcia signed his 1953 contract for a reported $30,000, compared to $45,000 for Lemon and $37,000 for Wynn.
 Feller, once baseball's highest-paid player, took a huge cut to $40,000, half his peak salary.